aneuhold/cornhole-tracker/readme.md

 - `cornholeGame`: Defined as the session where 2 or 4 players play on 2 teams.
 If 2 players are playing, then the rounds are always with the same 2 people.
 If 4 people are playing, then the rounds go back and forth between 2 opposing players on each team.
 Whoever reaches 21 points first, wins.
 The points to win are variable though and can change per game.
 A game does not have to be finished for it to be registered here, but a game does have to be finished to calculate stats (Otherwise, if a game ends with an uneven number of rounds, then the stats will be incorrect for the players).
   - `owner`: The user that created the game.
 Only this user can permenently delete the game, and log scores for it.
+  - `rounds`: These are defined as `player1` and `player2` for each round and not something like `leftPlayer` and `rightPlayer` because "left" and "right" can get confusing based on who is recording scores (facing the board or facing down the field towards the other board?).
+The only positioning is based on who is at what board in the `playerPositioning` field.

 ```json
 {